-The purification of antibodies with Protein G HP SpinTrap/Ab SpinTrap or Protein G HP MultiTrap can be divided into four stages; equilibration, sample incubation, wash, and elution (Fig 2).
+The purification of antibodies with Protein A HP SpinTrap and MultiTrap can be divided into four stages; equilibration, sample incubation, wash, and elution.
 Each step involves centrifugation.

 Binding of the antibody is performed at neutral pH, and elution by lowering the pH.
 Eluted material is collected in tubes containing neutralizing buffer to preserve the activity of acid-labile IgG's.